s9tpepper/tome/notes.md

 ### Requests
 * [ ] (MVP?)
 Request dependencies/piping results from dependency
-* [ ] (MVP?)
-Project/Request variables, like for tokens so you don't have to copy/paste tokens for every request
 * [x] (MVP) Code generation (curl, TypeScript/JavaScript, Rust, PHP?, Go?, Python?)
 [ ] Code generation plugin framework, based on OpenAPI code generation plugins/tools, maybe?
 [ ] ***CODE GEN: Header Variables should become function arguments once variables are a thing in requests